Skip to main content

 Key insight: Adults stay motivated longer when effort becomes visible to someone beyond themselves.

-Using your personalized career roadmap from Traecta can help here because it combines milestones with peer-based learning, which is useful if you tend to stop when no one notices your progress.
+A platform like Traecta can help here because it combines milestone tracking with peer-based learning, which is useful if you tend to stop when no one notices your progress.

 Course progress bars can be misleading.
 Finishing 80 percent of videos doesn't mean you're job-ready.
 Track outputs that build confidence and employability instead: